-You may have heard about Tabor’s newest course, the Graduate Diploma in Spiritual Direction, beginning in 2016.
-But you may not know much about the ministry of spiritual direction (SD) itself.
+You may have heard about Tabor’s Graduate Diploma in Spiritual Direction, but you may not know much about the ministry of spiritual direction (SD) itself.
 If you have spent most of your life in evangelical churches, that’s probably not surprising.
 SD has a long history in the Catholic and Eastern Orthodox traditions, but has only really been ‘rediscovered’ in Protestant circles over recent decades.
 I thought, therefore, that an FAQ about SD might be helpful.

 What is SD?